 How to Calculate NGR Resistance Value?

-What is NGR ?
+What is NGR?

 NGR Panel of Transformer

-Why NGR required for Transformer and Alternator?
+Why is NGR required for Transformer and Alternator?

-However, when the three phase supply system get unbalanced because of earth fault or arcing fault or transient voltage, the current in all three phases get unbalanced.The unbalance current starts flowing from neutral to earth point.If the neutral point is directly connected to earth(solid earth), a large current will flow through the transformer winding to neutral and earth.
+However, when the three-phase supply system gets unbalanced because of an earth fault, arcing fault, or transient voltage, the current in all three phases gets unbalanced.
+The unbalanced current starts flowing from the neutral to the earth point.
+If the neutral point is directly connected to earth(solid earth), a large current will flow through the transformer winding to neutral and earth.
 The large current can damage the equipment.

 NGR connection diagram